thomaslinux/GuessTheRandomNumberJavascript/README.md

     - [ ] How to play  - To explain how to play from text instead of explaining manually

-    - [ ] Settings section - To change language, color theme, min and max values
+    - [ ] Settings section - To change

+        - language

+        - color theme

+        - min and max

     - [ ] About section - To advertise my awesome self